About Us

 Current research projects in the CAP Lab (data collection in progress):

-- Inhibitory control during toddlerhood --- Our quarterly longitudinal study of cognition and attention at 15, 18, 21, and 24 months.
+- Development of executive function during toddlerhood --- Our quarterly longitudinal study at 15, 18, 21, and 24 months.
+(Funded by COS Faculty Fellowship)

 Join Us